crul3x/Data-Analysis-Visualisation-AI/README.md

 ## Project Overview

-This project analyzes 1,200 fictional sales transactions recorded across Jan–Dec 2023, spanning 4 regions, 6 products (15 SKUs), 6 sales representatives, and 3 customer segments.
+This project analyzes 1,200 fictional sales transactions recorded across Jan-Dec 2023, spanning 4 regions, 6 products (15 SKUs), 6 sales representatives, and 3 customer segments.

-The goal was to simulate a realistic analyst workflow — from receiving a raw, messy dataset all the way through to a polished, interactive dashboard while documenting every decision made along the way.
+The goal was to simulate a realistic analyst workflow - from receiving a raw, messy dataset all the way through to a polished, interactive dashboard while documenting every decision made along the way.

 ### Business Questions